Dan Rather: CBS Evening News anchor

 In 1987, new CBS owner Laurence Tisch oversaw layoffs of hundreds of CBS News employees, in a major shake-up of the network.
 Among those to go were correspondents such as David Andelman, Fred Graham, Morton Dean, and Ike Pappas.
 Fewer videotape crews were dispatched to cover stories, and numerous bureaus were closed.
 Critics cited the cutbacks as a major factor in CBS News' fall into third place in the ratings.

 For a short time from 1993 to 1995, Rather co-anchored the evening news with Connie Chung.
-Chung had been a Washington, DC correspondent for CBS News, and anchored short news updates on the West Coast.
+Chung had been a Washington, DC correspondent for CBS News, and anchored short news updates on the West Coast during her time as a newscaster for KNXT (now KCBS-TV) in Los Angeles.
 On joining the CBS Evening News, she reported "pop news" stories.
 In one widely cited case, she aggressively pursued Tonya Harding, who was accused of a plot to injure fellow Olympic ice skater Nancy Kerrigan.
 After Chung left the network, Rather went back to doing the newscast alone.

 By the 2005–06 season, the end of Rather's time as anchor, CBS Evening News lagged behind NBC Nightly News and ABC World News Tonight in the ratings.
 But it still drew approximately 5.5 million viewers a night.
 Criticism of Rather reached a fever pitch after 60 Minutes II ran his 2004 report about President Bush's military record.
 Numerous critics questioned the authenticity of the documents upon which the report was based.
 Rather subsequently admitted on the air that the documents' authenticity could not be proven.
 In the aftermath, CBS fired several members of CBS News staff but temporarily retained Rather, until his contract was up for renewal the following year, whereupon he was completely ousted.

 Journalistic history and influence

 Nixon

 During Richard Nixon's presidency, critics accused Rather of biased coverage against him.
-At a Houston news conference in March 1974, Nixon fielded a question from Rather, still CBS's White House correspondent, who said, “Thank you, Mr. President.
-Dan Rather, of CBS News.”
-The room filled with jeers and applause, prompting Nixon to joke, “Are you running for something?”
-Rather replied, “No, sir, Mr. President.
-Are you?”
+At a Houston news conference in March 1974, Nixon fielded a question from Rather, still CBS's White House correspondent, who said, "Thank you, Mr. President.
+Dan Rather, of CBS News."
+The room filled with jeers and applause, prompting Nixon to joke, "Are you running for something?"
+Rather replied, "No, sir, Mr. President.
+Are you?"
 He questioned whether Nixon was cooperating with the grand jury investigation and House Judiciary Committee in relation to the Watergate scandal.

 NBC's Tom Brokaw has said the network considered hiring him to replace Rather as its White House correspondent, but dropped it after word was leaked to the press.
 Rather was believed to have provided tough coverage of the Watergate scandal, raising his profile.